AraignPirate/Password_Assistent/README.md

   - kivy/kivyMD (for GUI)
 #### Features
 - Stores site/comment,username,password
+  - It will also try to download site icon if the site is valid.
 - Shows stored wifi passwords on system
 - Generate Strong Passwords